What is Medical Grade Plastic?

 • Endless opportunities for researchers and innovators to explore new methods like 3D printing, injectable plastic, etc.

-For the best outcomes of your medical device and component projects, the team of experts at Micro Systems can work with you from the very first step of the project, ensuring that the chosen medical grade plastic type is the ultimate option for high applicability and cost-effectiveness in the long run.
+To achieve optimal results for your medical device and component projects, the team of experts at Micro Systems will collaborate with you from the outset, ensuring that the selected medical-grade plastic is the most suitable choice for both high performance and long-term cost-effectiveness.

 MICRO TUBE CONNECTOR.
 0.5mm through hole